sdfgeoff/sverg/README.md

 color/size.
 The brush is fixed as a spiral shape, and it can only save/load to a hard-coded filepath.

+Currently performance is pretty poor (on my laptop with an iGPU) because:
+ - The depgraph doesn't cache anything between frames - so it re-renders the entire image from scratch each frame
+ - There are lots of texture copies.
+Every brush stroke copies the entire canvas texture (gasp).
+This makes the depgraph execution very safe, but means we are doing lots of extra work
+     - Currently the default canvas resolution is 3840 x 2160.
+If this can be somewhat performant on my laptop, then ... yay!

 See the TODO file for more details